nus-cs2103-AY2122S2/tp/docs/team/domlimm.md

   * Drove team meetings.

 * **Enhancements to existing features**:
-  * Heavy refactors were consistently done to existing features throughout the entire development period of our program.
+  * Refactors consistently done throughout the development period of our program.
     * Refactored `model` of our application, specifically the entities.
 E.g. Introduced new entities.
       * Encompasses writing of the entity, test classes and integrated with application's `model`.
     * Improved existing `add` and `edit` commands with the introduction of new fields to our program based on project direction.